brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ### Receiving a Bit From the Target

-When the protocol requires a bit to be received from the target the GPIO pin used for the SWDIO pin is switched into input mode.
+When the protocol requires a bit to be received from the target the GPIO pin used for the SWDIO pin is switched to input mode.
 The actual receive code from my driver looks like this:

         bool SWDDriver::readBit() {